mikecinnamon/MLearning/[ML-12] Example - Polycystic ovary syndrome (PCOS) diagnosis.md

 ## Q1.
 Decision tree classifier

-We train a decision tree classifier, as requested.
-Given the dimensions of the feature matrix, we allow for maximum depth 5.
+To address question Q1, we train a decision tree classifier on tis data set.
+Given the dimensions of the features matrix, we start with maximum depth 5.

 ```
 In [8]: from sklearn.tree import DecisionTreeClassifier
-   ...: clf = DecisionTreeClassifier(max_depth=5)
+   ...: clf = DecisionTreeClassifier(criterion='entropy', max_depth=5)
    ...: clf.fit(X, y)
 Out[8]: DecisionTreeClassifier(max_depth=5)
 ```